-NARA uses the reports to determine the overall progress of the Federal Government in managing its records and the transition away from paper to digital formats, and to identify best practices and model solutions within Federal agencies.
+NARA uses the reports to determine the overall progress of the federal government in managing its records and the transition away from paper to digital formats, and to identify best practices and model solutions within federal agencies.

-On June 28, 2019, the Office of Management and Budget and the National Archives issued a memorandum: Transition to Electronic Records (M-19-21) to ensure that all Federal records are created, retained, and managed in electronic formats by December 31, 2022.
-This year's SAORM report provides an opportunity for agencies to report on plans and progress towards the milestones and target goals in this memorandum, as well as other important records management initiatives.
+On June 28, 2019, the Office of Management and Budget and the National Archives issued a memorandum: Transition to Electronic Records (M-19-21) to ensure that all federal records are created, retained, and managed in electronic formats by December 31, 2022.
+On January 1, 2021, Congress enacted the Preservation of Electronic Messages and Other Records Act, amending 44 U.S.C.
+Chapter 29, that requires the electronic capture, management, and preservation of such electronic records in accordance with the records disposition requirements of 44 U.S.C.
+Chapter 33.
+This year's SAORM report provides an opportunity for agencies to report on plans and progress towards electronic records keeping and preservation under both these requirements, as well as other important records management initiatives.

-The reporting period begins on January 19, 2021, and reports are due back to NARA no later than March 19, 2021.
+The reporting period begins on January 10, 2022, and reports are due back to NARA no later than March 11, 2022.

-NARA plans to post your 2020 SAORM report on the NARA website upon receipt.
+NARA plans to post your 2021 SAORM report on the NARA website upon receipt.
 Please ensure that your agency's report is a publicly releasable version.
-This action is in the interest of transparency in Government and to promote collaboration and communication among agencies.
+This action is in the interest of transparency in government and to promote collaboration and communication among agencies.
 NARA intends to list any non-responding agencies in a summary report and on the website.